-Sheltering in place, mercifully, has thus far had little effect on happy hours, which are continuing apace, if not happening more, virtually and in person (should you be quarantined with people whose company you enjoy).
-Whether you’re toasting alone or with others, drinking of course requires something to drink — and even though wine and liquor stores are considered essential businesses in many places, you might be reluctant to keep leaving your house to restock.
+Social-distancing guidelines, mercifully, have not entirely stomped out happy hours, which are continuing apace (if not happening more) virtually and in person.
+Whether you’re toasting alone or with others, drinking of course requires something to drink — and even though wine and liquor stores are considered essential businesses in many places, you might be reluctant to keep leaving your house to restock (especially as temperatures drop).
 One way wine drinkers can ensure they always have something to sip is by enrolling in a wine subscription that regularly delivers new bottles to their door.
 But with so many wine subscriptions out there, it can be hard to know where to begin and how to avoid those bogus ones that sommelier Ian Bishop, the portfolio manager at Flavors of Italy, says are “full of mass-produced or private label wine that is, frankly, inferior in quality.”

-To find wine subscriptions that are worth your money, we asked Bishop and four other sommeliers (plus one wine editor) about the ones they trust.
-Below, their 15 favorites, which include a wine subscription for just about every wine drinker, from the natural-wine apologist to the sparkling-wine enthusiast to the nerd who geeks out over the slight variations in every bottle.
+To find wine subscriptions that are worth your money, we asked Bishop and six other experts — including sommeliers and culinary editors — about the ones they trust.
+Below, their 16 favorites, which include a wine subscription for just about every wine drinker, from the natural-wine apologist to the sparkling-wine enthusiast to the nerd who geeks out over the slight variations in every bottle.
 A note that while these subscriptions all ship nationwide, laws surrounding wine shipping vary state by state, so availability will be subject to your location.

 Best overall wine subscription